The Parallax View: Critical reception

 At the time of its release, The Parallax View received mixed reactions from critics, but the film's reception has been more positive in recent years.
 On Rotten Tomatoes the film has an approval rating of 87% based on 45 reviews, with an average rating of 7.8/10.
 The site's critics consensus says, "The Parallax View blends deft direction from Alan J. Pakula and a charismatic Warren Beatty performance to create a paranoid political thriller that stands with the genre's best."
 On Metacritic the film has a weighted average score of 65 out of 100 based on 12 critics, indicating "generally favorable reviews".

-Roger Ebert of the Chicago Sun-Times gave the film three out of four stars upon its release.
-While Beatty offered a good performance in an effective if predictable thriller, Ebert said the actor was not called upon to exercise his full talents.
+Roger Ebert of the Chicago Sun-Times gave the film three out of four stars upon its release, writing that Beatty "does a fine, taut job, but the movie is so straightforward that it doesn't ever require the superior acting he's capable of".
 Ebert also noted similarities to the 1973 film Executive Action, but said Parallax was "a better use of similar material, however, because it tries to entertain instead of staying behind to argue."
 In his review for The New York Times, Vincent Canby wrote, "Neither Mr. Pakula nor his screenwriters, David Giler and Lorenzo Semple, Jr., display the wit that Alfred Hitchcock might have used to give the tale importance transcending immediate plausibility.
 The moviemakers have, instead, treated their central idea so soberly that they sabotage credulity."
 Joseph Kanon of The Atlantic found the film's subject pertinent: "what gives the movie its real force is the way its menace keeps absorbing material from contemporary life."